 Many moving companies do not offer any options for pets, so it is quite likely you will be on your own in this respect.
 If you are planning to drive, plan ahead and make sure you provide the adequate traveling conditions for your buddy.
 You could look for a reputable moving company that does have special pet concessions, but even if you don’t find what you are looking for, you can still manage your pet’s safety and comfort on your own.

 This means they should be either in a carrier/cage or wearing a safety belt for pets if applicable.
 Make sure you prepare sufficient food and water, as well as to make frequent breaks.
 If it is a really long ride, book some pet-friendly accommodation along the way.
 If you are planning to fly to your new home, do make all the necessary arrangements for your pets, and if possible, try to bring them on board, to reduce the stress of moving as much as possible.
+In any case, before finally deciding on the moving company to transport your pet, you must view your options to arrive at the final choice.

 On the actual day of the relocation, it would be great if you could take your pet somewhere else, somewhere quiet, at your parents’ or friends’ home, to avoid them getting all stressed over so many people and so much movement in the house.